Apple Cider Vinegar for treating acne

 Acne treatments

-Benzoyl peroxide is a topical disinfectant and an antibacterial agent effective against P. acnes, yet it has no effect on sebum production.
+Benzoyl peroxide is a topical disinfectant and an antibacterial agent effective against C. acnes yet it has no effect on sebum production.

-Erythromycin or Clindamycin are antibiotics that are applied topically against P. acnes.
+Erythromycin or Clindamycin are antibiotics that are applied topically against C. acnes.

 The use of exfoliants to remove dead skin layers and sebum from the outer sections of hair follicles also help alleviate acne symptoms.

 Oral antibiotics are used in serious cases, and also topical retinoids (16).
-However, the continuous use of antibiotics has led to the increasing development of resistance by the P. acnes strains.
+However, the continuous use of antibiotics has led to the increasing development of resistance by the skin bacteria strains.

 For mild acne, you could try an over-the-counter treatment.
 However, self-medication is never the answer, and we recommend that you visit a dermatologist who can prescribe a treatment suitable for your needs.